 Go Shopping at Nim Pot

 There are a number of markets throughout Guatemala selling handicrafts like textiles, jewelry, and ceramics, but the negotiating process can be overwhelming.
 That’s why everyone’s first stop should be Nim Pot.

 Nim Pot is set up like a typical store with set costs and price tags.
 Everything is sold on consignment from artists, and you can take your time examining everything to see its quality.
 Even if you don’t buy from here, it’s a great way to get a feel for what things should cost when you shop elsewhere.

 Once you’ve got a good feel for items, styles, and prices, you can head to other markets where you haggle with the sellers and you’ll have a good feel for what’s high-quality and what things should cost.

 The Best Hotels in Antigua Guatemala

 Antigua is one of the most popular places to visit in Central America, and a city I highly recommend.
-The city is relatively close to a major international airport (an hour or less from Guatemala City), has a lot of history from colonial times starting in the 16th century, and offers a great assortment of things to do.
-Whether you’re visiting briefly or planning an extended stay, you can’t go wrong with Antigua.
+The city is relatively close to a major international airport (an hour or less from Guatemala City), has a lot of history from colonial times starting in the 16th century, and there’s a great assortment of things to do in Antigua Guatemala.
+Whether you’re visiting briefly or planning an extended stay, you can’t go wrong with a trip here.